HomeCollege Savings GuideUsing Your Alfond Grant

 What can an Alfond Grant be used for?

-The Alfond Grant can be used to pay for qualified higher education expenses at eligible higher education institutions.
-This includes a long list of expenses associated with higher education such as tuition, fees, books, supplies required by your school (including computers!) and required equipment.2
+The Alfond Grant can be used to pay for qualified higher education expenses at eligible higher education institutions or at recognized postsecondary credential programs.
+This includes a long list of expenses associated with postsecondary education such as tuition, fees, books, supplies required by your school or program, and required equipment.3

-You can use the Alfond Grant at any schools that participate in federal student aid programs.
-There are many types of schools that qualify–two-year colleges such as community colleges–public and private, four-year colleges and universities–public and private, career schools (also known as trade or vocational schools) and eligible online schools.
-The Alfond Grant needs to be used by the child’s 28th birthday.
+You can use the Alfond Grant at any schools that participate in federal student aid programs or at recognized postsecondary credential programs.
+There are many types of schools that qualify, including two-year colleges such as community colleges–public and private, four-year colleges and universities–public and private, career schools (also known as trade or vocational schools), eligible online schools, and recognized postsecondary credential programs.

 I have the Alfond Grant.
 How do I save more?

 Families can save their own money for higher education by opening a NextGen 529 account and making contributions.
 The NextGen 529 account can be opened anytime, and families can add money when they’re ready.
-There is no minimum contribution, and the account offers tax advantages and many investment options.
+After the initial contribution, there is no minimum contribution, and the account offers tax advantages and many investment options.
 Once the account is open, family, friends, grandparents, and employers can also contribute to the child’s account!

 What Do I Do Now?